-In 2020, the annual CPI inflation rate was 14.6% and domestic producer price inflation was 25.2%, reflecting primarily an increase in food, energy and commodity prices (including due to the depreciation of the Turkish Lira).
+In 2020, the annual CPI inflation rate was 14.60% and domestic producer price inflation was 25.15%, reflecting primarily an increase in food, energy and commodity prices (including due to the depreciation of the Turkish Lira).
 In 2021, the CPI inflation rate surged to 36.1%, reflecting primarily an increase in the prices of food, energy, consumer durables and transportation, which increases resulted from the depreciation of the Turkish Lira, the impact of disruptions in supply chains, the rise in government-administered prices and the reopening of the Turkish economy from COVID-19-related restrictions.
-In 2022, the CPI inflation rate was 64.3% and the domestic producer price inflation rate was 97.7% (it should be noted that this is the official inflation rate whereas other analysts have published different rates, in some cases significantly higher than the official rate), reflecting significant increases in the prices of food, energy and imported products as well as recent increases in interest rates as well as VAT and other consumption taxes.
-In the first eight month of 2023, the CPI inflation rate declined to 58.9% (on a last 12 months basis).
+In 2022, the CPI inflation rate was 64.27% and the domestic producer price inflation rate was 97.72% (it should be noted that this is the official inflation rate whereas other analysts have published different rates, in some cases significantly higher than the official rate), reflecting significant increases in the prices of food, energy and imported products as well as recent increases in interest rates as well as VAT and other consumption taxes.
+In 2023, the inflation rates were 64.77% and 44.22%, respectively.
 On 27 July 2023, the Central Bank published an inflation report indicating an inflation forecast of 58.0%, 33.0% and 15.0% at the end of 2023, 2024 and 2025, respectively, bringing its inflation forecasts closer to the market's expectations, which was followed on 6 September 2023 by the government's publication of the newest Medium Term Programme for the country's economy, which anticipated inflation of 65.0%, 33.0% and 15.2% in 2023, 2024 and 2025, respectively.